mojofunk/ardour-docs/bugs/untracked.md

   the screens with the offical build.
 With a self build on Fedora 21 with external/system libs it pops up above the button and is usable.
 What is the reason for the difference?

+- Unit test failure with an optimized build, noticed as of version 5.4.10 in InterpolationTest::cubicInterpolationTest